frankframework/rewrite-frankframework/README.md

 ## Requirements
 * **`Required frank-runner installation:`** To run the installRecipes and runRecipes scripts users need to have [frank-runner](https://github.com/wearefrank/frank-runner) installed in the same directory as this project.

-*Tip: To check which version of Java you have installed currently you can run the following command in powershell or cmd: ```java --version```.*

 ## Getting started
 ### 1. Clone the repository
 ```git clone https://github.com/frankframework/rewrite-frankframework```